python-ivi/python-ivi/README.md

 Home page:
 http://pyserial.sourceforge.net/

+## Built-in Help

+Python IVI has a built-in help feature.
+This can be used in three ways:

+Call the help method with no parameters:

+    import ivi
+    instr = ivi.Driver()
+    instr.help()

+This will print a list of all of the available methods and properties, like this:

+    close
+    initialized
+    initialize
+    identity.get_supported_instrument_models
+    identity.get_group_capabilities
+    identity.specification_major_version
+    ...

+The higher level groups can also be passed to the help method:

+    import ivi
+    instr = ivi.Driver()
+    instr.help(instr.identity)

+This will output everything inside of the sub group:

+    get_supported_instrument_models
+    get_group_capabilities
+    specification_major_version
+    ...

+Finally, individual methods and properties can be passed as strings:

+    import ivi
+    instr = ivi.Driver()
+    instr.help("identity.supported_instrument_models")

+This will result in the complete documentation:

+    Returns a comma-separated list of names of instrument models with which the IVI specific driver is compatible.
+The string has no white space ...

 ## Usage examples

 This sample Python code will use Python IVI to connect to an Agilent MSO7104A